Snus, smokeless tobacco

 In 2020 daily use of snus was 6.6 per cent in 20–64-year-old men, among women of the same age 0.6 per cent.
 Most common daily use of snus is among men of 20-34 years old.

-Daily use of snus is most common among boys studying in vocational schools, 20 per cent of whom used snus daily in 2019.
+Daily use of snus is most common among boys studying in vocational schools, 16 per cent of whom use snus daily in 2021 (2019: 20 %).
 In 2010–2011, the figure was 5 per cent.
-In secondary schools, the figure was 8 per cent.
-The use of snus among girls remains quite rare, but it is also showing a slight increase: approximately 6 per cent of girls attending vocational school use snus daily.
-8 per cent of boys and two per cent of girls attending comprehensive school use snus daily.
+Approximately 7 per cent of girls attending vocational school use snus daily.
+In secondary schools, 5 per cent of boys and 1 per cent of girls and in comprehensive schools 6 per cent of boys and 2 per cent of girls use snus daily (2021).

 Import and use restrictions